outcaste-io/outserv/README.md

     others.
 - Data is not one-size-fits-all.
 Enrich the blockchain data by adding more context, combining data from multiple sources to allow for better searches.
-- For medium to heavy workloads, Outserv would be cheaper than paying for various Cloud API access.
+- For medium to heavy workloads, Outserv would be way cheaper than paying for various Cloud API access.

 <img src="/static/decentralization.jpeg" width="500" />